openmrs/openmrs-esm-patient-chart/packages/esm-patient-immunizations-app/README.md

 ## Key Files for Customization

-- **`config-schema.ts`**: Main configuration for vaccine concept sets and dose schedules.
+- **`src/config-schema.ts`**: Main configuration for vaccine concept sets and dose schedules.
-- **`src/widgets/immunizations-summary/immunizations-summary.component.tsx`**: The main component for the immunization summary view.
+- **`src/immunizations/immunizations-detailed-summary.component.tsx`**: The main component for the immunization summary view.
-- **`src/widgets/immunization-history/immunization-history.component.tsx`**: The component for the chronological history view.
+- **`src/immunizations/immunization-history-dashboard.component.tsx`**: The component for the chronological history view.
-- **`src/workspace/immunization-form/immunization-form.component.tsx`**: The workspace form for adding and editing immunizations.
+- **`src/immunizations/immunizations-form.workspace.tsx`**: The workspace form for adding and editing immunizations.